 Duration: 3 years full time

-This course will introduce you to the intricacies of writing, enabling you to develop your writing talent alongside the study of literature.
+This course will introduce you to the intricacies of writing, enabling you to develop your writing skills alongside the study of suitable literature.
 It offers you the opportunity to work with a range of published writers and academics, and to learn the skills required to master the craft of writing, alongside other essential skills such as editing, drafting, pitching and performing your work.
-A wide range of optional modules enables you to follow your instincts and interests.
-Our focus on employability will ensure you have the skills and experience necessary to succeed in your future career.
+A wide range of optional modules enables you to follow your instincts and interests, whether they lie in fiction, writing for stage, screen or radio, or in another area of creative writing.
+Our strong focus on developing employability skills throughout your degree will ensure you have the skills and experience necessary to succeed in your future career – or to go on to postgraduate study in a related subject.

 Duration: 1 year full time or 2 years part time; taught in the evening